 EVIDENCE OF MEETING THE STANDARD Foothill College maintains a sufficient number of administrators with appropriate expertise.
-Determination of administrative positions is governed by the resource allocation guidelines [III.A.10_01].
-Requests for administrator positions are submitted to the President's Cabinet by the appropriate Vice President and incorporate feedback from personnel who would interface with the position.
-The President makes the final decision on the request.
+Determination of administrative positions is governed by the resource allocation guidelines [III.A.10\01].
+Requests for administrator positions are submitted to the President's Cabinet by the

-Board of Trustees approval is required for new, changed, or eliminated administrative positions, ensuring a thorough evaluation of the College's administrative needs [III.A.10_02].
-Board policies outline hiring criteria and qualifications in accordance with California Education Code, along with a commitment to maintain a diverse and qualified administration [III.A.10_03; III.A.10_04].
+Board of Trustees approval is required for new, changed, or eliminated administrative positions, ensuring a thorough evaluation of the College's administrative needs [III.A.10\02].
+Board Policies outline hiring criteria and qualifications in accordance with California Education Code, along with a commitment to maintain a diverse and qualified administration [III.A.10\03; III.A.10\04].